 6.4.
 How do I store leftovers?

-Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
-Reheat in the oven or microwave until heated through.
+Put leftovers in an airtight container in the fridge for up to 3 days.
+Warm them in the oven or microwave until theyre hot all the way through.

 6.5.
 Can I freeze Hawaiian chicken for later?

-Yes, you can freeze the marinated chicken and vegetables before cooking.
-Just thaw in the refrigerator overnight before baking.
-Cooked leftovers can also be frozen for up to 3 months.
+You can freeze the raw marinated chicken and veggies before you cook them.
+Just thaw in the fridge overnight, then bake.
+You can also freeze cooked leftovers for about 3 months.

 Hawaiian Chicken Sheet Pan